consulo/jenkins-consulo/README.md

-# Instruction how setup project for building Consulo plugins
+# Instruction how setup project for building Consulo plugins in Jenkins

 ## Setup Jenkins
  * required 'Git' plugin